veillette/opticsTextbook/content/Chap6_Diffraction/DiffractiveOptics_2022_01Clean.md

 ```

 **Remark**.
 In the simple case of a single thin lens, the entrance and exit pupils coincide with the lens itself.
-As has been explained in {numref}`section.Stops`, the exit pupil in systems consisting of several lenses is the real or virtual image of the aperture stop under all optical lenses to the right of the stop.
+As has been explained in [Stops](sec.stops), the exit pupil in systems consisting of several lenses is the real or virtual image of the aperture stop under all optical lenses to the right of the stop.
 To model the effect of diffraction in such more complicated systems, diffraction is assumed to take place entirely in the exit pupil.
 The field in the exit pupil is first determined by non-paraxial ray tracing and is then integrated over the exit pupil using the Fresnel diffraction integral.

 ### Imaging by a lens
 It follows from the derivations in the previous section that the Airy pattern is the image of a point source infinitely far in front of a lens.
 In this section we study the imaging of a general object at finite distance to the lens.